saud-learning-services/instructions-and-other-templates/docs/running-instructions.md

 > ⚠️ If the tool you're using makes no mention of a `.env` on its GitHub page, skip this next step (Step 1.1).
 Note that most of our projects do not use `.env` files.
 However, the 👷 setup-test project comes with a `.env` to allow you to try both methods.
 Continue to 1.1 if you are using setup-test.

-1.1 Assign your token to the `.env` file
+    1.1 Assign your token to the `.env` file (skip if the project does not mention .env)

     - Copy the token it provides you, navigate to **the-project** folder on your computer and locate the `.env` file
       > 💡 `.env` files are hidden by most operating systems by default.
 If you don't see a file called `.env` in **the-project** folder you likely need to _reveal hidden files_ (Instructions for [Windows](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-10-97fbc472-c603-9d90-91d0-1166d1d9f4b5) / [Mac](https://setapp.com/how-to/show-hidden-files-on-mac))
     - Open the `.env` file with any application that can edit text _(like TextEdit or Notepad)_ Paste the token you copied from Canvas into the `.env`file (There will be an indicator in the file as to exactly where you should paste it)
     - Save the `.env` file after you've pasted in your token

 2. Open **Anaconda Navigator**, select the ▶ button next to **the-project** to run your environment.
 Then select **Open with Jupyter Notebook**, and that will launch the browser.